oderwat/hubic2swiftgate/README.md

 Sadly the HubiC authorisation is currently limited to OAuth2.
 This is those thing wich redirects you to a Website where you have to agree to connect your Account to a client.
 You know these ones!

 To close this gap I made: hubic2swiftgate.
-A gateway which supports OAuth2 with api.hubic.com and has to be installed on an apache2 webserver using a ssl-certificate.
+A gateway which supports OAuth2 with api.hubic.com and has to be installed on an apache2 or nginx webserver using a ssl-certificate.

 ## Warning!

 This tool is not supported by OVH!

 But they encourage user to use the API and allow access to non default containers explicitly on their forums!
 You find me on the Forum as "OderWat" too.